Apres-Ski Yoga Poses to Release Achy Muscles and Joints | Adventure Yogi

 Just to give the inner thighs a nice stretch out after working so hard too.
 Again, fold forward rounding the back and stay there for 3 – 5 minutes and really feel the Hamstrings and inner thighs release.

 Seated wide-legged forward bend with side bend

-From the above pose, simply sit up straight, lift one arm up above the head and then reach to opposite side.
-Keep the torso in a straight line and allow the bottom arm to reach for the foot or knee, wherever your hand lands.
+From the above pose, simply sit up straight, lift one arm up above the head and then reach to the opposite side.
+Then, keep the torso in a straight line and allow the bottom arm to reach for the foot or knee.
 Allow the arm above to reach also for the foot.
 Don’t worry if it doesn’t get there.
 This creates an amazing stretch of the side body and deep muscles of the Quadratus Lamborum (QL) muscles (deep low back stabilising muscles) which have worked very hard all day.

 The best bit!
 Not just for Apres-ski yoga!
-Allow yourself a good 10 minutes, to allow the body and mind to settle and allow the new re-alignment pattern reach its equilibrium.
+Allow yourself a good 10 minutes here.
+This will allow the body and mind to settle and allow the new re-alignment pattern to reach its equilibrium.
 Especially after a day of twisting, bending, and using all these muscles intensively that you may not be used to.

 There you go!
-I hope this apres-ski yoga masterclass can help you unwind the body and stretch out and release all the muscles that have been engaged in high energy fun!
-We offer a morning and evening yoga class on our snowsports and yoga holidays because we find that this is the best way to keep the body ski ready, prevent injury and minimize any muscles pain, strain or aches.
+I hope this apres-ski yoga class can help you unwind the body, stretch out and release all the muscles that have been engaged in high energy fun!
+We offer a morning and evening yoga class on our snowsports and yoga holidays because we find that this is the best way to keep the body ski ready.
+Furthermore, it helps prevent injury and minimize any muscles pain, strain or aches.
 Try out our Morning wake up yoga for skiers blog and check out our snowsports and yoga holidays in the French Alps!